banesullivan/gendocs/README.rst

     from gendocs import Generator
     Generator().DocumentPackages(wonderfulpackage)

 That's it!
-That code block above is all you need to do to fully document your package(s).
-Now you can build the Sphinx documentation and all docs pages will be automatically generated.
+That code block above is all you need to do to document your package(s) thoroughly.
+Now you can build the Sphinx documentation, and all docs pages will be automatically generated.

 .. admonition:: Remove the `Edit on GitHub` Button